mareames/toys/README.md

 # toys
-interview prep -- a few toy data structures
+a few toy data structures and simple algorithm implementations